 Meditation is as simple as watching your breath without trying to do anything; not even taking deep breaths or controlling.
 Whatever your breath depth is, let it be.
 Just watch.
 What happens while you watch is suddenly your attention moves to the present moment.
 When I say the present moment, I mean you are not thinking about some past incident or worrying about the future.
 This present moment of awareness where you are simply watching the breath is meditation.
 It is as simple as that.

 When are you are not thinking anything, for example, just watching the sunset on a beach, that can be a form of meditation.
 Watching waves hitting the shore and absorbed in their sounds and fury is meditation.
 Meditation is when you are not, and meditation is not what you think.
 Take some time every day to do something you love.
 It can be running, cooking, gardening, or just listening to some meditation music.

 Anything you do with awareness of the mind is meditation.
 Once you learn the knack of watching the mind, you will often find yourself happy, peaceful, and calm in the middle of all the challenges.
 Meditation helps you to discover new ways to respond to life.
 This ability to respond to life is a wonderful response-ability you can have.

 Suresh Gundappa is a hedge fund manager and a meditation teacher.
-He maintains his m0editation community through Instagram.
+He runs his meditation community through Instagram.